-What struck me as really interesting was the extent that so many challenges could be resolved with setting boundaries and respecting yourself.
+What struck me as really interesting was the extent that so many challenges could be resolved by setting boundaries and respecting yourself.

-We all get told that setting boundaries between your personal and professional life are essential, that we need a balance and shouldn’t be taken advantage of when our wages certainly don’t reflect the hours we work.
-And of course, those boundaries can easily slip when your Executive travels extensively, or works long hours and needs your support.
+We all get told that setting boundaries between your personal and professional life are essential.
+We need a balance and shouldn’t be taken advantage of when our wages certainly don’t reflect our work hours.
+And of course, those boundaries can easily slip when your Executive travels extensively or works long hours and needs your support.
 It is beyond tough.

-I’ve found over the years, and particularly since I’ve become self-employed that getting the balance between work and life is never quite going to work out, instead I’ve decided that a mixture of the two over the day is a good thing.
+Over the years, particularly since I’ve become self-employed, I’ve found that getting the balance between work and life is never quite going to work out.
+Instead, I’ve decided that a mixture of the two over the day is a good thing.